tulma95/python-syksy-2020/materiaali/pylint.md

 Koodin testauksen lisäksi koodin luettavuuden ylläpitäminen on tärkeää.
 Tässä hyvänä apuvälineenä on staattisen analyysin työkalu [pylint](https://www.pylint.org/).
 Pylintin avulla pystytään määrittelemään joukko sääntöjä, joita koodin tulisi noudattaa, ja automaisoidusti tarkastaa noudatetaanko näitä sääntöjä.

+> Pylint is a tool that checks for errors in Python code, tries to enforce a coding standard and looks for code smells.
+It can also look for certain type errors, it can recommend suggestions about how particular blocks can be refactored and can offer you details about the code's complexity.

 ## Pylintin käyttöönotto projektissa

 Pylint on helppo ottaa käyttöön pipenvillä alustetussa projektissa.
 Aloitetaan asentamalla pylint riippuvuutena haluamassamme projektissa: